 Domtar is a leading provider of a wide variety of fiber-based products including communication, specialty and packaging papers, market pulp and airlaid nonwovens.
-We have a proud history of 174 years of manufacturing; today we have approximately 6,100 employees serving more than 50 countries around the world.
+We have a proud history of 175 years of manufacturing; today we have approximately 6,300 employees serving more than 50 countries around the world.
+We are now a part of the Paper Excellence group of companies.